409th Air Expeditionary Group: World War II

 The group was constituted as the 409th Bombardment Group (Light) on 1 June 1943, activated the same day at Will Rogers Field, Oklahoma and assigned the 640th, 641st, 642d and 643d Bombardment Squadrons flying Douglas A-20 Havocs.
 However, it did not receive manning until 20 June and it was 3 August before the group had sufficient manning or equipment to begin training.
-The group trained with its A-20s until 10 February 1944 when it moved to RAF Little Walden, England, arriving on 7 March 1944, when it became part of Ninth Air Force.
+The group trained with its A-20s until 10 February 1944 when it moved to RAF Little Walden, Essex, in the United Kingdom, arriving on 7 March 1944, when it became part of Ninth Air Force.
 On 13 April, it flew its first combat mission against a target in France.

 The 409th was originally trained in low-level attack missions.
 However, the group was busy flying medium-altitude bombing runs from 10,000 ft.
 Over 100 missions were flown by the group, attacking coastal defenses, V-1 and V-2 launch sites, airfields and other targets in France in preparation for Operation Overlord, the invasion of Normandy.
 The group supported ground forces during the Battle of Normandy by hitting gun batteries, rail lines, bridges, communications, and other objectives.
 During July 1944, it aided the Allied offensive at Caen and Operation Cobra, the breakout at Saint-Lô with attacks on enemy troops, flak positions, fortified villages, and supply dumps.

 The group moved to Bretigny Airfield, France on 10 September to support United States Third Army's advance toward Germany.
 A total of ten aircraft had been lost by the group flying from Little Walden.
 In December 1944, the group began to convert to the Douglas A-26 Invader, but its upgrade was delayed as it provided close air support during the Battle of the Bulge, attacking lines of communication during December 1944 and January 1945.
 It flew its A-26s in combat from Bretigny and, after February from Laon-Couvron Air Base, until 3 May 1945, when flew its last mission against an ammunition dump in Czechoslovakia.

 After V-E Day, the group began its return to the United States in June and gathered at Seymour Johnson Field North Carolina in August.
 It moved to Westover Field on 6 October 1945 and was inactivated there on 7 November 1945.